mate-academy/jv-program-common-mistakes/java-core/java-eight-part-two/stream-api.md

 ### Stream Api

-#### Don't create more than one `filter()` operation for each method.
+#### Try to use minimum amount of stream operations
-If you have a long boolean expression you may create your own implementation of Predicate and use it in your filter.
+* If you have a long boolean expression you may create your own implementation of Predicate and use it in your filter.
+* Where possible try to use single map operation instead of sequence of them.
+* If you need to throw exception when no result found after stream execution sometimes `get()/getAsDouble()` my help, try to google what does it do.
 #### Use Stream API to solve all tasks.
 Don't use loops.
 #### Remember about the difference between bitwise and boolean operators.
 #### Pay attention to what is a better way to compare Enum values: equals() vs == ?